FantacherJOY/Text_classification_by_nltk/README.md

 This project is about text classification.
-Here, Machine Learning Algorithm is used to classify the text.
-Classifier used: Naive Bayes, SVM, knn (supervised learning).
+Machine Learning Algorithm is used to classify the text.
+Classifier used in ths projects were: Naive Bayes, SVM, knn (supervised learning).
 Library used: NLTK